 Navigating the chaos will often involve becoming acclimated to an elevated professional status.
 The college football player who gets drafted into the National Football League, the college dean who is chosen to serve as a campus president, or the part-time actor who lands a leading role.
 Invariably some form of impostor syndrome may find its way into your head.
 The imposter syndrome is a harsh self-assessment, mindset, and little voice inside of you that says “the others at my level have succeeded because of their talents and dedication whereas my achievement is based on luck and the extra effort that was needed to compensate for my lack of true giftedness.
 In other words, I am not worthy.”
 This state of professional fear involves a constant worry that you be exposed as a fraud.

-The imposter phenomenon was first described in the 1970s by clinical psychologists working at a women’s college, after they noticed that a large proportion of the students felt nervous of their academic success and were worried of having their true capabilities exposed.
-Since then it’s become apparent that men and women in all walks of life experience imposter feelings: in fact, one estimate suggests that around 70 percent of us will go through a period of these self-doubts at least once in our lives.
+The imposter phenomenon was first described in the 1970s by clinical psychologists Pauline Clance and Suzanne Imes after they noticed a large proportion of the women undergraduates they were working with felt nervous of their academic success and were worried of having their true capabilities exposed.
+Since then, it’s become apparent that men and women in all walks of life experience imposter feelings: in fact, one estimate suggests that around 70 percent of us will go through a period of these self-doubts at least once in our lives.

 How often do you suffer from the impostor syndrome?